Cross-platform window activity notifier for QMK keyboards

 sudo udevadm control --reload && sudo udevadm trigger

-# Verify window hooks are working
+# Check if window hooks are working

 # Check Hyprland integration